jasp-stats/jaspFactor/inst/help/ExploratoryFactorAnalysis.md

     - Path diagram: By selecting this option, a visual representation of the direction and strength of the relation between the variable and factor will be displayed.
     - Scree plot: When selecting this option, a scree plot will be displayed.
 The scree plot provides information on how much variance in the data, indicated by the eigenvalue, is explained by each factor.
 A scree plot can be used to decide how many factors should be selected.
 - Assumption Checks:
+  - Kaiser-Meyer-Olkin Test (KMO): Determines how well variables are suited for factor analysis by computing the proportion of common variance between variables
+  - Bartlett's Test (of sphericity): Determines if the data correlation matrix is the identity matrix, meaning, if the variables are related or not
 	- Mardia's Test of Multivariate Normality: Assesses the degree of the departure from multivariate normality of the included variables in terms of multivariate skewness and kurtosis.
 The Mardia's test will always include the listwise complete cases.
 - Missing values:
     - Exclude cases pairwise: If one observation from a variable is missing, all the other variable observations from the same case will still be used for the analysis.
 In this scenario, it is not necessary to have an observation for all the variables to include the case in the analysis.
 This option is selected by default.